 Button

-Buttons allow users to trigger actions or events with a single click anywhere
+Buttons let users trigger actions or events with a single click, or by pressing

 Variants

-Buttons come in three emphasis levels that help to establish a visual hierarchy between actions.
+Buttons come in three emphasis variants.
+The variants help to establish a visual hierarchy between actions.

 Default

-- Use the default variant for all common actions that don't require special attention.
+- Use for common actions that don't require special attention.

 - Alongside the accent variant, the default variant often triggers the opposite action.
-This circumstance is especially relevant for dialogs, such as a default Cancel button next to an accent Confirm button.
+For example, a default Cancel button next to an accent Confirm button.

 Emphasized

-- Use the emphasized variant for buttons that need to stand out but aren't the most important actions in a view.
+- Use for buttons that should stand out but aren't the most important actions in a view.

-- Use one emphasized button per group of buttons at most.
+- Use a maximum of one emphasized button in a group of buttons.

 - Don't combine emphasized and accent buttons in the same group of buttons.